harrisonkwhite/kaozeth/README.md

 # Terraria Clone in C

+This is a personal project I am developing to improve my programming skills.

-This project began as an original game, but I eventually realised it would be more productive to just clone an existing game so I could focus solely on programming technique and not have to worry about game design.
+It began as an original game, but I eventually realised it would be more productive to just clone an existing one so I could focus solely on programming technique and not have to worry about game design.

-I chose Terraria because it is composed of so many different systems (e.g. world generation, lighting, liquid simulation, NPC AI, networking).
+I chose to clone Terraria specifically because it is composed of so many different interesting systems (e.g. world generation, lighting, liquid simulation, NPC AI, networking).

-This is a personal project created to improve my programming skills.

-The project uses a Raylib-esque framework I built called [Zeta Framework](https://github.com/yourusername/zeta-framework), also developed for learning purposes.
+This project uses [Zeta Framework](https://github.com/harrisonkwhite/zeta_framework), a simple framework I made for developing 2D games using OpenGL.

 ---

 ## Building

-Make sure to clone the repository **recursively**.

-Then build using CMake:
+Make sure to clone the repository **recursively**, then build using CMake:

 ```
 mkdir build